robotman3000/iCloud-Linux/README.md

 iCloud-Linux
 ============

-A iCloud client for linux
+A iCloud Library for Linux and Windows